 Welcome to part three of our Vietnam road trip!
-If you’ve missed either of the first two posts, you can catch up with them here.
+If you’ve missed either of the first two posts, you can catch up with them here and here.

 We arrived in Mui Ne via the coastal road described in the last post.
 Sadly, our time here was something of a write off as the manflu that had begun to surface in Vung Tau took a hold of me throughout our stay.
 In fact, things got so bad that we actually had to spend a third night here as I couldn’t handle a day’s driving feeling how I did!